 7 pm: Have a delicious dinner at Tara Kitchen.
 Enjoy traditional Moroccan cuisine at one of Schenectady’s finest restaurants.

-9 pm: After dinner, grab a drink or two and chat with the locals at Bier Abbey, one of the town’s top bars.
+9 pm: After dinner, grab a drink or two and chat with the locals at Centre Street Pub, one of the town’s top pubs with live music some nights.

 9 am: Fuel up with a full Greek breakfast at Union Cafe, one of Schenectady’s best breakfast spots.
 Try a little bit of everything with the Cafe Deluxe (two eggs & two French toast or two pancakes with bacon, ham or sausage).